jessepav/lacygoill-wiki-backup/floating_point.md

 Repeat the process  indefinitely, by extracting the `ᵢ`th decimal  of `sᵢ`, `+1` if it's lower than 8, and `-1` if the decimal is 9.

+Now, let's  compare the real  number `s` you've just  built with the  123th real number in your enumeration.
+You don't  know what the  latter looks  like, but you  *do* know that  its 123th decimal is different than the one of `s`.
+So, `s` is different than the 123th real number.
-You get  a real  number `s`,  which is different  than all  the numbers  in your enumeration.
+For the  same kind  of reason,  `s` is different  than any  real number  in your enumeration.

-But since `s` is a real number, it should be somewhere in the enumeration.
+But since `s` is a real number, it should be somewhere in the exhaustive enumeration.
 This contradiction  implies that the  original assumption  is false: the  set of real numbers is *not* countable.

-##
+###
-# Express euler's number as the sum of an infinite series.
+## Express euler's number as the sum of an infinite series.
 (2)

     e = Σ(1/n!), n ≥ 0